enxendra/docuten-hash-verification-dapp/README.md

 Basically, this dApp talks directly to the Alastria Telsius blockchain network, where our Docuten Smart Contracts ensure the proof-of-existence and proof-of-life of your documents and invoices are permanently stored and certified.

-You only need the hash of the invoice/document you want to verify and introduce it in the next tab to ask directly to the blockchain!
+You only need the hash of the invoice/document you want to verify and introduce to ask directly to the blockchain!

 # How does it work?